-San Francisco has consistently been voted as the #1 dog friendly city in USA and for good reason too.
+San Francisco, California often features as one of the top dog friendly cities in USA and for good reason too.
 This city is mired with dog parks, beaches and other outdoor areas where your canine companions are welcome.
-Having lived in this city for over seven years with our furry bundle of joy, we have combed the 49 square miles in search of new dog friendly San Francisco spots that are compiled in this one article.
+Having lived in this city for nearly nine years with Babu, our furry bundle of joy/rescue Tibetan Spaniel mix, we have combed these 49 square miles in search of all kinds of dog friendly San Francisco spots that are compiled in this one article.
 If you are dog parent and new to the city or are simply visiting with your pet, do read this ultimate dog friendly San Francisco guide based on our personal experiences which includes the best SF dog parks, dog friendly hiking trails and of course, dog friendly beaches.
 So without further woofs, let’s get started!

-Head out to one of the many dog parks in the city which range from small to vast, famous (such as Alamo square with the Painted ladies next to it) to tiny ones tucked away in the corner, and have a blast with your dog running around in the off-leash play ground.
+Head out to one of the many San Francisco dog parks in the city which range from small to pretty big, famous (such as Alamo square with the Painted ladies next to it) to tiny ones tucked away in the corner, and have a blast with your dog running around in the off-leash playground.
 Some of our favorite parks in this list of dog friendly san Francisco spots are:

 Golden Gate Park is San Francisco’s green oasis on the western edge of the city and home to several attractions such as the Hagiwara tea garden, the De Young museum and the California Academy of Sciences.
-Although dog friendly most parks in the city, the bliss of hiking with your pooch gets marred amidst the steady flux of tourists all around.
 Despite our knowledge of the park, little did we know that it nests a beautiful secluded spot at its center with a serene (albeit man made) lake in between flanked by hiking trails on an elevation.
-This hill like rising is cutely named Strawberry Hill and it is located on 50 Stowe Lake drive.
+This hill like rising is cutely named Strawberry Hill and it is located on 50 Stow Lake drive.
 The placid waters of the lake allow for boat rides all year long and is a really secluded, hidden spot with dog friendly hiking trails-both on flat as well as hilly terrain.The trail heads start from the paddle boat area and circle the lake and even go upwards into the hill.
 The slope is a gentle one and during our walk, we came across a beautiful waterfall as well as a quaint pagoda/pavilion (named Golden Gate pavilion) on the way.

 Our favorite park, of all the dog friendly San Francisco spots, is undoubtedly the Alta Plaza park in Pacific Heights.
 First, because it is a clean, green park with a huge off-leash area for dogs to play and second because it is a good 20-25 min walk along the awesome street of Fillmore (always bustling and always fun to walk on) before you reach the park.